 DFW & North Texas

-Here at ACT we firmly believe that "If you're not happy, then we're not happy!"
+Here at Christopher Dean HVAC we firmly believe that "If you're not happy, then we're not happy!"
 We take pride in the customer satisfaction of each and every service call we take.
 It is our personal goal to ensure that when we leave your home, we are leaving you with a smile and completely confident in the repairs that have been made to your system.
-We first and formost believe in always clearly communicating with our customers on what the issues are with your system and discussing the best options for you, your home and your family.
+We first and foremost believe in always clearly communicating with our customers on what the issues are with your system and discussing the best options for you, your home and your family.
 We want you to be left with a clear knowledge and understanding of exactly what you are paying for!!

 We appreciate the business of each and every home that we service, and hope to build a lasting relationship with all of our valued customers.
 Please let us know what you think of us and our work so that we can continue to improve our services to you!!